msdkarimi/Tralnslation-using-Transformer/README.md

 - Model itself is composed of [an encoder](decoder) and [a decoder](encoder).
 Based on the paper, each-one is consists of a few modules which mainly are [multi-head attention](utils/blocks_util.py), [residual connections plus layer normalisation](utils/blocks_util.py) and [feedforward network](utils/blocks_util.py).
 - [tokenizers](https://huggingface.co/docs/tokenizers/index) package is used to perform tokenization
 # Dataset
 - Thanks to [hugging face](https://huggingface.co) , datasets package is used to load 'opus_books' dataset

+# Evaluation